Checking Restrictive Covenants

 Threats of Proceedings

-For senior employees and directors there are likely to be further allegations concerning breaches of fiduciary duties and/or confidentiality, all of which are designed to apply even more pressure.
-Furthermore, if the prospective employer is also targeted with the threat of proceedings for inducing a breach of contract then there is the risk of a job offer being rescinded.
+For senior employees and directors there are likely to be further allegations concerning breaches of fiduciary duties and/or confidentiality, all of which are designed to apply more pressure.
+Furthermore, if the prospective new employer is also targeted with the threat of proceedings for inducing a breach of contract then there is the risk of a job offer being rescinded.

 The legal doctrine of restraint of trade is an incredibly difficult and one which is both extremely fact sensitive and case law driven.